Cart»

 DOZEN

 Amon-Ra is the king of all gods.
 The temple of Amon-Ra was the first in history to contain a monoculture vineyard.
 Rameses III lists over five hundred vineyards belonging to the temple of Amon-Ra.
 With minimal intervention, Ben Glaetzer makes elegant wines which are regarded as classics.
-From exclusively dry grown Barossa Shiraz vines, thirty to a hundred and twenty years of age, grown to prestigious Ebenezer vineyards.
-Vinified in one and two tonnes open top fermenters, hand plunged thrice daily before a term resting on lees.
+From exclusively dry grown Barossa Shiraz vines, fifty to a hundred and thirty years of age, grown to prestigious Ebenezer sites.
+Vinified in one and two tonnes open top fermenters, hand plunged thrice daily.
 A portion completes ferments and malolactic under oak.
-The assemblage is matured sixteen months in a combination of exclusively new, mostly French oak hogsheads.
-Alcohol 15.1%
+The assemblage is matured sixteen months on lees in a combination of exclusively new, mostly French oak hogsheads.

 Barossa